 -Yours Truly, Walter Francis Burns”

-Perhaps Burns didn’t want to further disturb an already emotional spouse.
-His wife had just lost a child.
-Besides, he had kept a daily diary for more than twenty-five years in which he had described the prophetic dream.
+Perhaps Burns didn’t want to further disturb his already grieving spouse.
+Besides, he had kept a daily diary for more than twenty-five years in which he described the prophetic dream.

-Professor Hyslop would spend the next five years investigating the strange case of Walter Francis Burns.
+Professor Hyslop spent the next five years investigating the strange case of Walter Francis Burns.

 He would learn that Burns was “a Unitarian, not in the least inclined to superstition.”

 Could Burns have feared for his son’s life in some manner before the accident?